// DEFINITIONS / GENAI

 Teams that skip these layers ship demos, not systems.

-Four questions cut through most of the noise in GenAI evaluation.
-The companies getting real value from GenAI aren't the ones with the best demos — they're the ones with production-grade systems that improve over time.
+Four questions cut through most of the noise.
+Real value comes from production-grade systems that improve over time.

 1. What output type do you need?